Fair Web Services

 Hackability (in the good sense) is a fundamental trait of Free Software.
 You can modify the software to your own needs, can fix bugs, can add features.
 How can you do this with a web service?
 How can you help improving it?

 There are a number of attempts to solve the problems of freedom of web services.
-This is a list of relevant references.
+This is a list of relevant links to similar or related projects for inspiration and reference.

 - GNU Affero Public License